Costa Rica 16th March to 4th April 2019

 After breakfast at 07.00 we drove down from the lodge an hour later, turning left at the bottom of the drive heading towards a nearby stretch of the Tuis River.
 Getting out of the coach we spotted a stunning Crimson-collared Tanager whilst looking for our primary target, Sunbittern, which we were watching in no time at all, as it worked its way along the river, moving from rock to rock and seemingly unconcerned by our presence.
 What a stunning bird!!
 Several Common Basilisk were also working the river, as it started to rain, while a Broad-winged Hawk floated overhead and in the surrounding trees we saw Lesser Greenlet, c10 Black-headed Saltator and Golden-hooded Tanager.
 We moved on to another nearby stretch of the river and, right on cue, spotted a second Sunbittern, along with Torrent Tyrannulet, Common Tody Flycatcher and a Bay Wren.

-After lunch back at RN at noon, with the morning’s intermittent rain becoming more persistent, we set off to explore the area to the west and south of Turrialba.
+We returned to RN for lunch at noon and once again marvelled at the numerous hummingbirds around the feeders.
+There was one surprise visitor which we only identified from photos on our return home, with the help of Fito; a Brown Violet-ear, a rare sighting at Rancho.
+After lunch, with the morning’s intermittent rain becoming more persistent, we set off to explore the area to the west and south of Turrialba.
 Spotting mainly from the coach, we saw c4 Chestnut-headed Oropendola, Fasciated Tiger Heron, c10 Southern Lapwing, 4 Green Ibis and 3 Giant Cowbird before stopping at Angostura Lagoon.
 Getting out of the coach, with the rain almost stopped, we threaded our way through the wet undergrowth to the bank of the lagoon and were rewarded with Olive-crowned Yellowthroat, Osprey, Purple Gallinule, Green Heron, Northern Jacana, Snail Kite and a distant Neotropic Cormorant.
 A River Otter swimming across the lagoon in front of us, although a little distant, was a huge bonus.
 On returning to RN late in the afternoon we visited the famous ‘Hummingbird Pools’, a string of small pools in the stream running through the property where birds come to bathe as the light fades; just like visiting the pub after a hard day at the office!
 The birds only usually linger for a short period and are observed from a platform c20 metres above the pools; amongst others we saw Crowned Woodnymph and Snowcap, very briefly.

 Over dinner we were introduced to Lisa Erb, the owner’s daughter who runs the Lodge and is also a professional bird guide and, amongst other things, she told us that a Mottled Owl had recently taken to perching on the balcony railings during the night.
 Answering a call of nature, an age thing, I picked up my torch, looked out of our window around 23.00 and sure enough there was a Mottled Owl just where we had been told it would be.
 It was there at various times of the night and early mornings whilst we were at RN – don’t ask how I knew......!!